Matthew-Dove/ContainerExpressions/README.md

 * `Response<TResult> Bind<TResult>(Func<T, Response<TResult>> func)` Invokes a second function with the output of the first one.
 * `Response<TResult> Transform<T, TResult>(Func<T, TResult> func)` Changes type `T`, to type `TResult`.
 * `Func<T, Response<TResult>> Lift<T, TResult>(Func<T, TResult>)` Elevate the function’s type from `T`, to `Response<T>`
+* `Response<TResult> Pivot<T, TResult>` Execute the first function if the condition is true, otherwise execute the second function.
+* `bool IsTrue<T>` When the Response is in a valid state the func's bool result is returned, otherwise false is returned.